C-MENT Audition Information, Tips and Pointers

 - If possible, find a song that is close to the style of the show.
 If you are interested in a lead part, try to find a song to audition that is like the song your character sings.

-- Songs from Broadway musicals (Les Misérables, The Little Mermaid, The Lion King, etc.)
+- Songs from Broadway musicals (Les Misérables, The Little Mermaid, The Sound of Music, etc.).

 - Church songs or hymns, contemporary Christian songs, etc.